Joe Borelli

-Joseph Charles Borelli (born July 27, 1982) is an American politician and the New York City Council member for the 51st district and Minority Leader of the New York City Council.
-He is a Republican.
-The district encompasses much of Staten Island's South Shore.
+Joseph Charles Borelli (born July 27, 1982) is an American politician who formerly served as the Minority Leader of the New York City Council.
+In the Council, he represented the 51st District, which encompasses much of the South Shore of Staten Island.
+He is a Republican and a staunch supporter of Donald Trump.
+He now works as a political consultant for Chartwell Strategy Group.

 Early life, education, and career

-Joseph was born on Staten Island and adopted at birth by the Borelli family.
+Borelli was born in Staten Island and adopted at birth by the Borelli family.
 He attended Public School 4, Our Lady Star of the Sea Grammar School, and St. Joseph by-the-Sea High School, from which he graduated in 2000.
-While there he was a founder and President of the Holy Name Society, and a star on the football team.

-After graduating from Marist College, he worked on the campaign of first-time candidate Vincent Ignizio, who was elected to the New York State Assembly from the South Shore-based 62nd District.
+After graduating from Marist College, he worked on the campaign of Vincent Ignizio, who was elected to the New York State Assembly from the 62nd District.
 He became Chief-of-Staff to the then-Assemblyman, and continued in that role when Ignizio was elected to the New York City Council in February 2007.
-He is a former adjunct lecturer in political science at the College of Staten Island, City University of New York, where he received a Master's degree.